 Some weeks will be busier than others, and unforeseen things happen.
-Remember that a timetable is only a plan or a guide.
-Try to follow it as best you can, but if you miss a planned study period, don't panic - look at the schedule, rearrange your time and make it up next time.
+Remember that a timetable is only a plan.
+Try to follow it as best you can, but if you miss a planned study period, don't stress - look at the schedule, rearrange your time and make it up.

 A lot of time management is really about taking responsibility for your work - therefore you need to be realistic about it.
 Be aware of how much time you have and manage it effectively.